 Summary: In today’s podcast episode, Stephen Halasnik and his guest Mo Fathelbab discuss business forums and the 7 keys to building relationships that transform culture and drive productivity.
-A good business forum can be extremely beneficial in your professional growth and should not be overlooked.
+A good business forum can be extremely beneficial to your professional growth and should not be overlooked.
 The 7 keys Mo has developed help build strong relationships with your colleagues and can improve a workplace in multiple areas.

 1. Judgement free